History of automation: from self-moving chariots to business applications

 Humans have always been a part of automation history.
 However, we have gone from ‘creator’ to an inseparable part of automation.
 And today, without knowing how to navigate automation, we still don’t know how to get the most out of it.

 A valuable piece of advice is not to focus solely on the developments in your own industry, of course learn about them but broaden your horizon and investigate more.
-Modern-day RPA and AI technologies are deeply connected with each other.
-Without knowing how to apply them, your business will struggle in 2020 and beyond.
+Modern-day document workflow automation and AI technologies are deeply connected with each other.
+Without knowing how to apply them, businesses will struggle.
+As SMBs navigate the landscape of recovery, the rapid integration of automation and AI tools is becoming not just a trend but a necessity.
+Check out the full report for details.

 By learning automation you will understand how to apply the right process automation strategy to your company’s workflows, calculate ROI, and how to deploy solutions inside your organization.